-Bohemia Coordinates: Bohemia (Czech: Čechy; German: Böhmen ; Polish: Czechy; French: Bohême; Latin: Bohemia) is a historical country of Central Europe, occupying the western two-thirds of the traditional Czech lands.
+After a series of wars they were decisively beaten by the Romans in a battle near Mutina (Modena) and their territory became part of the Roman province of Cisalpine Gaul.
+Bohemia.
+Coordinates: Bohemia (Czech: Čechy; German: Böhmen ; Polish: Czechy; French: Bohême; Latin: Bohemia) is a historical country of Central Europe, occupying the western two-thirds of the traditional Czech lands.

 The 9th century was crucial for the future of Bohemia.
 Přemysl dynasty The Coat of arms of the Bohemian King and Kingdom.
 Luxembourg dynasty Hussite Bohemia Habsburg Monarchy Písek.
 Old houses in city center Písek (Czech pronunciation: [ˈpiːsɛk]; German: Pisek) is a middle-sized town in the South Bohemian Region of the Czech Republic.